Acer rubrum: Toxicity

 The leaves of red maple, especially when dead or wilted, are extremely toxic to horses.
 The toxin is unknown, but believed to be an oxidant because it damages red blood cells, causing acute oxidative hemolysis that inhibits the transport of oxygen.
-This not only decreases oxygen delivery to all tissues, but also leads to the production of methemoglobin, which can further damage the kidneys.
+This decreases oxygen delivery to all tissues, and leads to the production of methemoglobin, which can further damage the kidneys.
 The ingestion of 700 grams (1.5 pounds) of leaves is considered toxic and 1.4 kilograms (3 pounds) is lethal.
 Symptoms occur within one or two days after ingestion and can include depression, lethargy, increased rate and depth of breathing, increased heart rate, jaundice, dark brown urine, colic, laminitis, coma, and death.
-Treatment is limited and can include the use of methylene blue or mineral oil and activated carbon in order to stop further absorption of the toxin into the stomach, as well as blood transfusions, fluid support, diuretics, and anti-oxidants such as Vitamin C. About 50% to 75% of affected horses die or are euthanized as a result.
+Treatment is limited and can include the use of methylene blue or mineral oil and activated carbon to stop further absorption of the toxin into the stomach, as well as blood transfusions, fluid support, diuretics, and anti-oxidants such as Vitamin C. About 50% to 75% of affected horses die or are euthanized as a result.